 1. Setting up a Domain and Hosting

-When you come to choosing a domain name, it is a good idea to do a little research first to make sure that your blog name isn’t already taken on social media sites, as we are sure you will be wanting to link your blog to sites like Facebook and Pinterest.
+When you come to choosing a domain name, it is a good idea to do a little research first to make sure that your blog name isn’t already taken on social media sites, as we are sure you will want to link your blog to sites like Facebook and Pinterest.
 Choose a name that is in keeping with your brand, which is memorable, easy to spell and isn’t too long.
 You should also check that the domain name isn’t already a trademarked name, you don’t want to run into any legal issues along the way!

-Of course there are many many hosting companies to choose from so you are not limited to only using Bluehost or WP Engine but for the sake of this guide we will take you through the process of setting up hosting and a domain with Bluehost.
+Of course, there are many many hosting companies to choose from so you are not limited to only using Bluehost or WP Engine, but for the sake of this guide, we will take you through the process of setting up hosting and a domain with Bluehost.

 Once you are on the Bluehost website you will see this screen:

-Click the big green ‘get started now’ button and you will be taken to a page where you can select your plan.
+Click the big green ‘get started now’ button, and you will be taken to a page where you can select your plan.
 Bluehost recommend the Prime plan, and so do we.
-With this plan you get unmetered storage, unlimited email accounts and storage, plus an anti spam service, domain privacy and a site backup service, all from $7.95 a month, not bad!
+With this plan you get unmetered storage, unlimited email accounts and storage, plus an anti-spam service, domain privacy and a site backup service, all from $7.95 a month, not bad!

 On the next screen, you will be asked to create your Bluehost account, simply fill in your account information.